Disputes about employee entitlements

 ASIC generally will not reinstate a company that has been deregistered in order to wind it up.

-Employees of abandoned companies who are owed employee entitlements can submit a request to ASIC to wind up the company, see Where ASIC can help under 'Employment: wages and conditions'.
+Employees of abandoned companies who are owed employee entitlements can submit a request to ASIC to wind up the company, see 'Employment: wages and conditions' on our complaints about companies, organisations or people page.

 Where can I get more information?

-- More information about ASIC's role and the laws we manage.
+- More information about ASIC's role and the laws we administer.

 - INFO 46 Liquidation: A guide for employees.